Bi-VLA: Vision-Language-Action Model-Based System for Bimanual Robotic Dexterous Manipulations: Abstract

 \section{Abstract}

-This research introduces the Bi-VLA (Vision-Language-Action) model, a novel system designed for bimanual robotic dexterous manipulations that seamlessly integrate vision, language understanding, and physical action.
-The system's functionality was evaluated through a set of household tasks, including the preparation of a desired salad upon human request.
-Bi-VLA demonstrates the ability to interpret complex human instructions, perceive and understand the visual context of ingredients, and execute precise bimanual actions to assemble the requested salad.
-Through a series of experiments, we evaluate the system's performance in terms of accuracy, efficiency, and adaptability to various salad recipes and human preferences.
-Our results indicate a high success rate of 100\% in generating the correct executable code by the Language module from the user-requested tasks.
-The Vision Module achieved a success rate of 96.06\% in detecting specific ingredients and an 83.4\% success rate in detecting a list of multiple ingredients.
+This research introduces the Bi-VLA (Vision-Language-Action) model, a novel system designed for bimanual robotic dexterous manipulation that seamlessly integrates vision for scene understanding, language comprehension for translating human instructions into executable code, and physical action generation.
+We evaluated the system's functionality through a series of household tasks, including the preparation of a desired salad upon human request.
+Bi-VLA demonstrates the ability to interpret complex human instructions, perceive and understand the visual context of ingredients, and execute precise bimanual actions to prepare the requested salad.
+We assessed the system's performance in terms of accuracy, efficiency, and adaptability to different salad recipes and human preferences through a series of experiments.
+Our results show a 100\% success rate in generating the correct executable code by the Language Module, a 96.06\% success rate in detecting specific ingredients by the Vision Module, and an overall success rate of 83.4\% in correctly executing user-requested tasks.